-Impermanence is the stuff of life, which by its very definition is change.
-Nature reminds us of this each time we transition from one season into the other.
+Impermanence is the stuff of life, and Nature reminds us of this each time we transition from one season into the other.
 We readily accept the golden aspen leaves of autumn, the apple blossoms in spring, the crisp frosty mornings of winter, yet fight change in the most common everyday, sometimes insignificant areas of our life.
 But it still happens, just as life does.

 Animals seem to be so much more in tune with nature’s rhythms.
 Dogs know long before we do when a storm approaches, and other animals, wild as well as domestic such as horses, are quick to sense a change in barometric pressure.